Codex Toletanus: History

 According to the note, Servandus of Seville gave the manuscript to his friend John, Bishop of Cordova, who in turn offered it in 988 CE to the see of Servandus.
 The note was examined by A. Lowe, L. F. Smith, and A. C. Millares.
 The year 988 is usually regarded by scholars as a date of the completion of the codex.
 The manuscript was collated by Chr.
 Palomares for the Sixtine Vulgate, whose work written in 1569 is now presented in the Vatican Library (Lat.
 9508).
-It was not used in the Vulgata Clementina, as the manuscript was reached by Cardinal Carafa too late.
+It was not used in the Vulgata Clementina, as the manuscript was reached by Cardinal Antonio Carafa too late.
 The text was published by Giuseppe Bianchini in 1740.
 It was collated by John Wordsworth for his edition of the New Testament of Vulgate.
 Wordsworth designated the manuscript by siglum T. Currently the manuscript is housed in the National Library of Spain in Madrid (MS. Tol.
 2. 1).